NOAA-RDHPCS/noaa-rdhpcs.github.io/source/queue_policy/policies.rst

 There are three steps to obtain an increase in allocation:

 #.
-Identify your Portfolio Manager (PfM). # Request that your PfM
+Identify your Portfolio Manager (PfM).
-complete an `On-Prem Allocation Request Form`.
 #.
+Request that your PfM
+   complete an `On-Premises Allocation Request Form`_.
+#.
 The PfM completes and submits the request for approval.
 #.
 The PfM opens a Help Ticket to notify RDHPCS of the request.
-Send email to
-rdhpcs.<system>.help@noaa.gov, using the actual system name, with Allocation in the Subject line.
+   Send email to rdhpcs.<system>.help@noaa.gov, using the actual system name, with Allocation in the subject line.

 Adding a Project to an Allocation
 ---------------------------------